-If you run, bike, or are deskbound all day, your hamstrings could use some extra love and length.
+If you run, bike, are desk-bound all day, or have been sitting in a car or plane traveling, your hamstrings could use some extra love and length.
 It not only feels good to stretch this commonly tight area, but hamstring flexibility is also important for the health of your back, hips, and knees.
 Here are six easy and essential stretches that target the backs of your legs.
 To avoid injury, it's best to do them at the end of a workout, when the muscles are warm.

 Tipover Tuck Hamstring Stretch

 This stretch is good for your hamstrings and also loosens tight shoulders.

 - Stand with your feet hips-width distance apart.
 Interlace your hands behind your back.
 Keeping your legs straight, bend at the hips, tucking your chin and bringing your hands over your head.

 - Relax the back of your neck, and if the stretch is too intense, release your hands, placing them on the backs of your thighs, and soften your knees.
 Hold for 30 seconds and slowly roll up to standing.

 Scissor Hamstring Stretch

 Easy to do anywhere and safe for injured backs, this hamstring stretch is great if you're really tight.

 - Stand with your feet together.
 Step your right foot back about two feet and bend forward from your hip joint, keeping your back and both legs straight.
 After holding for 30 seconds, switch sides.

 If the previous stretch isn't deep enough for you, then try this variation.
 It's perfect for doing on a bench after a run in the park.